4. ON PAUL K. FEYERABEND

-4. What are your views on science?
+What are your views on science?

 I believe in a form of empiricism such as the Club of Rome furthered, i.e., discovering what is actually happening, as distinct from what is commonly believed.
-Science is often delimited by pedantic arguments from one quarter, though another camp have become reckless in disavowing all “method,” leading to the postmodernist situation of “anything goes” in which many distractions have been let loose for the unwary.
+Science is often delimited by pedantic arguments from one quarter, while another camp have become reckless in disavowing all “method,” leading to the postmodernist situation of “anything goes,” in which many distractions have been let loose for the unwary.
 I am not a rigid processualist, but far less am I a new age subjectivist.
 The controversy surrounding Feyerabend can illustrate some contrasts in the assessment of science.

 To illustrate one aspect of my contention: the method involved in the ecological research was intense, but the general reception of findings was discrepant with empirical priorities and relevant validation.
-In his relativist argument, Feyerabend missed the crux of the ecological method that was in process during the 1970s.
+In his relativist argument, Feyerabend missed the crux of the ecological method in process during the 1970s.
 So did many other academics and far too many politicians.

 Paul K. Feyerabend

-"His conclusion that 'objectively' there may be nothing to choose between the claims of science and those of astrology, voodoo, and alternative medicine, as well as his concern for environmental issues ensured that he was a hero of the anti-technological counter-culture" (Stanford Encyclopaedia, accessed 30/11/2011).
+His conclusion that 'objectively' there may be nothing to choose between the claims of science and those of astrology, voodoo, and alternative medicine, as well as his concern for environmental issues ensured that he was a hero of the anti-technological counter-culture (Stanford Encyclopaedia, accessed 30/11/2011).

-The present writer took the view that environmental issues are in a completely different category to voodoo and alternative medicine.
+My standpoint was (and is) that environmental issues are in a completely different category to voodoo and alternative medicine.
 The imposition of commercial therapy on the "new age" clientele still affords ample scope for due warning.
 Problems in physics will not be solved by horoscopes.
 Objections to commonsense and citizen indignation were stupefying in some academic sectors affiliated to the "new age."

 The subtitle of Against Method was quite graphic in stating Outline of an Anarchistic Theory of Knowledge.
 Professor Feyerabend told his readers that the epistemological anarchist “has no compunction to defend the most trite or the most outrageous statement,” and that his aims “remain stable, or change as a result of argument, or of boredom, or of a conversion experience, or to impress a mistress” (Against Method, p.
 189).
 In other words, such an anarchist is a creature of mood, and would be less likely to distinguish between truth and falsity.

 Such considerations emerged in my further comments on the epistemological anarchist (The Resurrection of Philosophy, 1989, pp. 45-51).
 “The answer is to educate them (the public), and not to confuse the public milieu even further by a tolerance towards all idiocies and social bruises and expenses” (ibid., p.
 50).
-However, I did also comment that “much of Feyerabend’s plea (whether serious or no) for a grassroots democracy is commendable from a serious point of view” (ibid., pp. 47-8).
+However, I also commented that “much of Feyerabend’s plea (whether serious or no) for a grassroots democracy is commendable from a serious point of view” (ibid., pp. 47-8).
 His version of democracy was hindered by postmodern relativism, in which falsity can easily be mistaken for truth.

 My own view is that a universal standard of truth does exist.
 Much confusion is caused by empiricist technological science, which has not so far charted the mental world of humans.
 Academic philosophy is similarly at a disadvantage, leaving any citizen thinker with the option of a tangent.
-There are some in that category who choose a type of relativism, and others who adopt a form of neo-Hegelian metaphysical cosmology (e.g., Ken Wilber).
+There are some in that citizen category who choose a type of relativism, and others who adopt a form of neo-Hegelian metaphysical cosmology (e.g., Ken Wilber).
 There are various claims to spiritual expertise, while alternative therapy is another component.
 I do not believe that such approaches are the solution, but rather a hindrance.

 My recourse, as a citizen philosopher, was to bypass the relativist tactic, adopting an interdisciplinary approach which attempted to chart a “science of culture” on different lines to those found in conventional social science, academic philosophy, and popular thought.
-This formulation of a citizen version of anthropography is ongoing, though I now call this a philosophy of culture (or philosophical anthropography).
+This formulation of a citizen version of anthropography is ongoing.
+I now call this a philosophy of culture (or philosophical anthropography).

 Culture is an elastic word meaning different things to different assessors.
 Culture is generally reduced to technological clichés epitomised by “increased standards of living” or a “wide range of choice.”
 That commercial option may merely amount to the casual selection of television channels, which might all be showing crass forms of entertainment at the same time.